 In the Chemistry and Mechanical Engineering Library, books and journals are on the 1st floor and the textbook collection is on the 2nd floor.

-Our staff at the initial consultations desk will be glad to help you with any questions.
+Our staff will be glad to help you with any questions.

 Search for titles on CatalogPlus, opens an external URL in a new window and click on your desired item in the search result.
-The GetIt information in the full view will contain the floor and the classification shelf mark, e.g. ARC:012 TRE (2010).
+The GetIt information in the full view will contain the floor and the classification shelf mark, for example ARC:012 TRE (2010).

 The “View Location” link on the right side will show you the floor plan of the floor where ARC: is located.